fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m3-exercise-implement-classes-csharp-apps.md

 1. Run the app to ensure that your static class updates didn't introduce any bugs.

-    By moving the transactional methods to a static class, you can organize your code more effectively and improve the readability and maintainability of your code.
+    By moving the transactional methods to a static class, your code is more efficiently organized and the maintainability of your code is improved.
 The BankAccount class should still work as expected, and you should see the same output in the terminal window.

     Your app should produce output that's similar to the following example: